 It is best to start pain medications while local anesthesia is still in effect.
 Take medications with plenty of water.
 For additional pain relief, narcotic pain medication (Vicodin, Tylenol #3) may be supplemented with Ibuprofen (200-400 mg), or Tylenol, staggered every two hours.
 If nausea develops, discontinue the narcotic pain medication and take only ibuprofen (Advil, two to three tablets).
 It is normal for discomfort to last up to five to seven days, gradually decreasing each day.

 An increase in pain three to five days after surgery without swelling is most likely due to localized inflammation from inadequate oral rinses.
 Increase oral rinses aggressively every two to three hours.
-However an increase in pain with swelling is most likely a sign of developing infection.
+However, an increase in pain with swelling is most likely a sign of developing an infection.
 Continue your antibiotics and pain medications as prescribed and call Dr. Kazemi for instructions.

 Begin the prescribed antibiotics as soon as possible.
 Take with plenty of water and food.
 You must complete the course of antibiotics until finished.
 Follow the suggested dosage and frequency (at night while asleep, keep it as close as possible to your dosage time); If you develop any hives, rashes, or itching, discontinue antibiotics, take Benadryl (25-50 mg) and repeat every six hours until resolved and call your oral surgeon.

 Drink plenty of fluids such as orange or tomato juice, ginger ale, water, tea, etc. Drink at least six to eight glasses of liquids daily to avoid dehydration.
-DO NOT USE A STRAW.
-This will cause bleeding by creating suction in the mouth.
+DO NOT USE A STRAW this will cause bleeding by creating suction in the mouth.
 A soft diet is recommended for three to five days.
 Chew on the opposite side of the surgical site if possible.
 A diet high in protein and carbohydrates is best.
 Homemade eggnog, using fresh milk, eggs, and fresh fruit blended into it, is an excellent source of both.
 We also recommend soups, soft pasta, soft rice, Jello, soft boiled eggs, yogurt, soft cereals, and mashed potatoes.
 Avoid hard or crispy foods for five to seven days.
 If bowel habits are irregular, we suggest you take a mild laxative such as Milk of Magnesia.

 See “Nutrition for better healing” for diet recommendations.